-There are several pupil-led societies and action committees which support racial inclusion, such as the International Action Committee, Wellbeing & Inclusivity Committee and Unity Society.
+There are several pupil-led societies and action committees which support inclusion, such as the International Action Committee and Unity Society.
 The Society is for all ethnicities and seeks to encourage racial harmony and organises a range of talks and activities throughout the year.
+The Society is supported by two members of the Counselling team, one of whom is Black and has significant experience and contacts relating to racial equity, diversity and inclusion which is beneficial to the School.

-It is supported by one of our counsellors and by M jolly, Director of Wellbeing and Inclusion, who is also the line manager of the counselling team.
-Race is currently one of the main strands of the Equality, Diversity and Inclusion Strategy and action plan.
-Details can be viewed on our website.
+Race is currently a key focus of the Equality, Diversity and Inclusion Strategy and details can be viewed on our website.